darren-martz/resp/index.md

 ## Contributing Funds

 Each beneficiary has a maximum of $50,000 total contribution they are allowed across all of their RESP accounts.
 That is a hard limit per kid.
 Contributions made are matched by the government as a grant of 20% of what you contribute to a maximum of $500.
+For example,
+* if you contribute $0, the grant for that year is $0.
-For example, if you contribute $500, the grant for that year is $100.
-If you contribute [...]
+* if you contribute $500, the grant for that year is $100.
+* if you contribute $2,500, the grant for that year is $500.
+* if you contribute $5,000, the grant for that year is $500 which is the limit.

 ## Withdrawing Funds for Education